 The global fight against climate change is a game of collective pieces.
 Installing a solar system of your own is a big part of your own piece.

 With all the positives of solar energy, it’s important to understand the downsides as well before you make a decision.
 Diving into a big commitment like a solar system, only to find out some of the hitches in the investment after the fact, can lead to a real buyer’s remorse.
 So what are the downsides of solar energy?

 Big Price Tag

 When weighing the pros and cons of solar energy, it’s hard not to fixate on the brand new car price of some of these systems.
 Of course, it depends on the layout of your roof and how much power you want to produce, but even a small system at $10,000 is a big chunk of money.

 Luckily there are plenty of ways to offset the initial solar costs with options like government tax credits based on the cost of your solar system.
-For example, as of 2021, the federal government allows for a 22% tax credit on the price of a solar system when you buy versus lease.
+For example, beginning in 2022, the federal investment tax credit (ITC) allows homeowners to deduct 30% of their system cost from their income taxes when you buy versus lease.